Shaban-Eissa/Javascript-Internals/v8-performance-metrics/README.md

 <img src="https://images.ponyfoo.com/uploads/addy-ad3b2ea8f9be48a18c4bdad5041a3237.png" />

 Every browser has a JavaScript engine.
 The most popular engine is Google’s V8 engine.
 This engine is the engine of Google Chrome and also of Node.js.
 Of course, all other browsers have their own JavaScript engines.
 The JavaScript engine executes and compiles JavaScript into native machine code.
 Every major browser has developed its own JS engine: Google's Chrome uses V8, Safari uses JavaScriptCore, and Firefox  uses  SpiderMonkey.
-A JavaScript engine will always consist of a Call Stack and a Memory Heap and will run on one thread but the JavaScript engine itself runs in several threads (processes) that do different things: compressor for example, garbage collection, etc.
+A JavaScript engine will always consist of a Call Stack and a Memory Heap and will run on one thread but the JavaScript engine itself runs in several threads (processes).

 V8 overview